 Out of the many marketing channels available, email arguably delivers the best returns on investment (ROI).
 But success isn’t guaranteed given the mounting competition for your audience’s attention.
 And the state-of-art in email marketing is always changing, making it hard for marketers and business owners to keep up.

-To help, we have compiled 50 actionable email marketing tips that can be implemented today regardless of your experience level.
+To help, we have compiled 50 best email marketing tips that can be implemented today regardless of your experience level.
 Even experienced hands might learn something new.

 1. Personalize the subject line